 • Open a business bank account.
 It’s essential to keep business and personal expenditures separate, so open a bank account specifically for your practice.

 • Set up a record-keeping system.
-Not only will this help keep your financials on track as you begin accepting clients, but it can also streamline your future tax filings.
+Not only will this help keep your financials on track as you begin accepting clients, but it will also streamline your future tax filings.

-Additionally, it’s helpful to come up with the pricing for your massages at this stage of starting your business.
-Based on the budget you’ve created for your expenses and the recurring costs you’ll incur, you can determine prices that are realistic and affordable for clients, but also help you reach a certain level of profitability.
+Additionally, it’s helpful to come up with the pricing for your massages at this stage.
+Based on the budget you’ve created for your expenses and the recurring costs you’ll incur, you can determine prices that are realistic and affordable for clients but also help you reach a certain level of profitability.

 You can operate your massage business out of a few different locations, such as: